glassbase/cec-mqtt-bridge/README.md

 You can either copy `config.default.ini` to `config.ini` and adjust its properties, or alternatively declare any of those as environment variables using the format `SECTION_KEY` (e.g., `MQTT_USER`).

+NOTE - If you want to run this on multiple devices with same MQTT server, use the 'client' variable to adjust the MQTT client ID used to connect to the broker.
+Only one connection per client ID is allowed to connect to the broker (other will be dropped).

 # Lirc

 You need a `lircrc` config file.
 This can be generated from the `lircd.conf` of your lirc daemon using the script `create_lircrc.py`.